Toke replies estranged hubby over N100 million lawsuit - Premium Times Nigeria

-Popular on-air personality, Toke Makinwa, in her recent Vlog series titled “Daddy issues” spoke about the legal suit filed against by her estranged husband, Maje Ayida, against her.
+Popular on-air personality, Toke Makinwa, in her recent Vlog series titled “Daddy issues” spoke about the lawsuit filed against her by estranged husband, Maje Ayida.

 The radio girl, who is currently on a book tour in London, said, “As you guys might have heard, there’s a lot going on in the news and the little that I have, let’s just hope I have it after a while.
 For all the people that reached out to me, my lawyers are on it.
 Pity me, I hope I’ll still have the little money that I have now, at the end of the N100m law suit.
 I don’t think you have anything to worry about, that’s all I’ll say.
 It is what it is.
 It’s going to be a very interesting year.
 I don’t believe in court of opinion and what is out there because people are going to have opinions regardless, so I have nothing to say about that.